 Certain works don’t require a permit, but once again, this is dependent on your council’s regulations.
 The type of works that generally don’t require a permit include conservation works, routine maintenance and introduction or replacement of cables, pipes or fire prevention services, proving the cultural significance of the property isn’t affected.

 It’s preferable that they are local to your area, or at least have a strong understanding of your local council’s laws to prevent delays.
 A heritage builder should understand the specific requirements of your home, including structural integrity, restoration and preservation.
-Depending on your project, it may also be worth consulting a conservation specialist, landscape designer or heritage consultant.

 4. What can you reuse or recycle?